chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 There are multiple parameters that you can tune to configure the Anomaly Detection analytics for selected KPI.

+### Time Series Frequency

+This input is for the model to understand the frequency of the incoming data.
+If you have data points coming in once a day, set it to daily or if you have data points coming once a hour, then set it to hourly.

 ### Time Window

 Time Window is the historical data points which will be used to train the selected model on your data to learn about the trends, seasonality and patterns for the selected KPI.
 If you choose a time window of 90 days with daily frequency data, past 90 days of data will be examined.
 For daily data, time window needs to be in the range of 30 to 60 days.
 For hourly data, time windows is between 7 to 21 days.